Basic Rights Queensland: Who We Are

 Working Women Qld continues to be affiliated with a part of the National Working Women’s Centres network who promote the status of working women and advocate for gender equality in Australian workplaces.

-BRQ has been operating for over thirty years with the support of volunteers, sponsors, donors and pro-bono assistance.
+BRQ is a Qld community Legal Centre.
+It has been operating for over thirty years with the support of volunteers, sponsors, donors and pro-bono assistance.

 In 1984 Professor Edna Chamberlain and (now Professor) Mr Bill De Maria, conducted research to determine the advantages of having a supporting advocate for those people appealing Social Security decisions to the Social Security Appeals Tribunal.